 Yes.
 I prefer this recipe with the chicken broth but I know we all cannot go running out to the store to buy ingredients all the time.
 You can substitute vegetable broth or reserved pasta water (scoop out some of the salted pasta water before you drain your pasta).

-I hope you give this pasta recipe and try.
+I hope you give this pasta recipe and try and see why it is one of our favorite chickpea recipes.
 It is a great meal that everyone loves and it is so easy to make.

 Pasta with Chickpeas Spinach and Lemon